Mission: Impossible – Fallout: Post-production

 McQuarrie considered the theatrical cut to be the definitive version of the film, saying any deleted scenes were those whose inclusion could not be justified.
 Deleted scenes included Benji, disguised as Lane, expositing to Walker, and Mitsopolis singing in her initial appearance, which McQuarrie believed undermined the tension.
 Her introductory speech was a combination of existing footage not showing her singing and reshot footage.
 Scenes of Ilsa and Ethan kissing were filmed, one scripted and one improvised, but McQuarrie felt they weakened her character, removed future potential romantic tension, and interfered with Ethan's unresolved relationship with Julia.
 A multi-page scripted scene explaining Ilsa's and Ethan's relationship was trimmed to one line: "You should've come with me."
 Ilsa was also introduced earlier in the Parisian club but this was changed to her surprise appearance saving Ethan in the club bathroom.
 A scene of Walker reaching for his gun when confronted by the female French police officer was filmed in post-production to add tension.
 Hunley's death had not been confirmed when the scene was filmed but the filmmakers determined it was the correct choice.
 Cruise suggested his final line, "Go", which Baldwin recorded on his phone at home.
 Baldwin was also intended to narrate the opening mission briefing but McQuarrie replaced him because he found Baldwin's voice was too "velvety".

 The "what if" scenarios in previous Mission: Impossible films visualized how their plans would play out with explanatory narration.
 However, McQuarrie chose not to include narration in the scene portraying the hypothetical future of Ethan attacking Lane's police convoy and fatally injuring an officer.
-The absence of narration aimed to keep the audience uncertain about the scene's reality, allowing the narrative to emphasize the darker actions required of Ethan while disguised as Lark.
+The absence of narration aimed to keep the audience uncertain about the scene's reality.